-To pass a core or elective course, students must earn an overall course grade of at least a B minus.
+At NWC, to pass a core or elective course, students must earn an overall course grade of at least a B minus.
 The final grades for all courses appear on the official student transcript.
 Below is the letter grade to quality point scale used for all NDU courses, along with the descriptor of each grade.